marinescudan/fake-or-real/content/en/questions/Q1_brexitads.md

 project: "for"
 slug: "question"
 title: "Exemple 1"
-question_title: "Find the fake adverts"
+question_title: "Which of these ads are misleading?"
 question_subtitle: "Choose one or more of the adverts that you think are suspicious"
 question_submit_message_heading: "You selected"
 question_submit_message_correct: "Correct"